-2.2 Industrial Processes
+4.2.2 Industrial Processes

-The processes used to make cement, lime, and ammonia release CO2.
-Because the quantity of CO2 released is determined by chemical reactions, the process emissions are determined by the output.
-But, the CO2 could be captured and stored in geological formations.
-CO2 also is released when iron ore and coke are heated in a blast furnace to produce molten iron, but alternative steel-making technologies with lower CO2 emissions are commercially available.
-Consumption of the carbon anodes during aluminum smelting leads to CO2 emissions, but good management practices can reduce the emissions.
-Raw natural gas contains CO2 that is removed at gas processing plants and could be captured and stored in geological formations.
+The processes used to make cement, lime, and ammonia release CO_2 .
+Because the quantity of CO_2 released is determined by chemical reactions, the process emissions are determined by the output.
+But the CO_2 could be captured and stored in geological formations.
+Carbon dioxide also is released when iron ore and coke are heated in a blast furnace to produce molten iron, but alternative steel-making technologies with lower CO_2 emissions are commercially available.
+Consumption of the carbon anodes during aluminum smelting leads to CO_2 emissions, but good management practices can reduce the emissions.
+Raw natural gas contains CO_2 that is removed at gas processing plants and could be captured and stored in geological formations.

-2.3 Methane Emissions
+4.2.3 Methane Emissions

-Methane (CH4) is produced as organic matter decomposes in low-oxygen conditions and is emitted by landfills, wastewater treatment plants, and livestock manure.
-In many cases, the methane can be collected and used as an energy source.
-Methane emissions also occur during the transport of natural gas.
-Such emissions usually can be flared or collected for use as an energy source.
-Ruminant animals produce CH4 while digesting their food.
+Methane is produced as organic matter decomposes in lowoxygen conditions and is emitted by landfills, wastewater treatment plants, and livestock manure.
+In many cases, the CH_4 can be collected and used as an energy source.
+Meth-

+Forest growth and soil sequestration currently offset about 30% of the North American fossil-fuel emissions. ane emissions also occur during the transport of natural gas.
+Such emissions usually can be flared or collected for use as an energy source12.
+Ruminant animals produce CH_4 while digesting their food.
 Emissions by ruminant farm animals can be reduced by measures that improve animal productivity.
 All of these emission reduction options are currently available.

-3. TERRESTRIAL SEQUESTRATION OPTIONS
+4.3 TERRESTRIAL SEQUESTRATION OPTIONS

 Trees and other plants sequester carbon as biological growth captures carbon from the atmosphere and sequesters it in the plant cells (IPCC, 2000).
-Currently, very large volumes of carbon are sequestered in the plant cells of the earth's forests.
+Currently, very large volumes of carbon are sequestered in the plant cells of the Earth's forests.
 Increasing the stock of forest through afforestation13, reforestation, or forest management draws carbon from the atmosphere and increases the carbon sequestered in the forest and the soil of the forested area.
 Sequestered carbon is released by fire, insects, disease, decay, wood harvesting, conversion of land from its natural state, and disturbance of the soil.
+Substituting long-lived wood products for steel and cement can reduce emissions and increase the amount of carbon sequestered.

 Agricultural practices can increase the carbon sequestered by the soil.
 Some crops build soil organic matter, which is largely carbon, better than others.
-Some research shows that crop-fallow systems result in lower soil carbon content than continuous cropping systems (Chapter 10).
+Some research shows that crop-fallow systems result in lower soil carbon content than continuous cropping systems (Chapter 10 this report).
 No-till and low-till cultivation builds soil organic matter.

-Conversion of agricultural land to forestry can increase carbon sequestration in soil and tree biomass, but the rate of sequestration depends on environmental factors (such as type of trees planted, soil type,
+Conversion of agricultural land to forestry can increase carbon sequestration in soil and tree biomass, but the rate of sequestration depends on environmental factors (such as type of trees planted, soil type, climate, and topography) and management practices (such as thinning, fertilization, and pest control).
+Conversion of agricultural land to other uses can result in positive or negative net carbon emissions depending upon the land use.